Fyodor Polynin: World War II

 Following his return to USSR, he was appointed senior inspector for piloting techniques of the Red Army Air Force Directorate.
 At the same time, from January 1939, he was the head of the air route for the transfer of aircraft from the USSR to China, with over 400 aircraft being delivered to China.
 From October 1939, he was the Deputy Commander of the Air Force of the Kiev Military District.
-During the Winter War in December 1939, Polynin was appointed as the commander of the air force of 13th Army, during which hed led air support for the Soviet troops during the hostilities.
+During the Winter War in December 1939, Polynin was appointed as the commander of the air force of 13th Army, during which he led air support for the Soviet troops during the hostilities.
 In August 1940, he was appointed as commander of the 13th Bomber Aviation Division in the Western Military District.
-The division headquarters was located in Bobruisk, Byelorussian Soviet Socialist Republic.
+The division headquarters was located in Babruysk, Byelorussian Soviet Socialist Republic.

 Following the outbreak of Operation Barbarossa in June 1941, Polynin served as commander of the 13th Bomber Aviation Division on the Western Front.
 In the most difficult conditions of the first months of the war, without proper air cover, his unit actively fought the advancing German forces in the Battles of Białystok–Minsk and Smolensk, while suffering significant losses.
-From August 1941, he was appointed as the commander of the Air Force units at the Bryansk Front, during which he participated in the Roslavl–Novozybkov Offensive and in the Battle of Moscow.
+From August 1941, he was appointed as the commander of the Air Force units at the Bryansk Front, during which he participated in the Roslavl–Novozybkov offensive and in the Battle of Moscow.
 In May 1942, he was appointed as Deputy Commander of the 2nd Air Army at Bryansk Front, and from September 1942, he was assigned as Deputy Commander of the 6th Air Army of the Northwestern Front and in 1943, he was appointed as commander of the 6th Air Army.
 In February 1944, the unit was assigned to the 2nd Belorussian Front and took part in the battles of Demyansk, Starorusskaya, Nevel, Polesskaya, and Operation Bagration.

 In September 1944, he was transferred to the Lotnictwo Wojska Polskiego (Air Force of the Polish Army) and was appointed the commander, as one of the many Soviet officers who were to ensure that this allied formation remained loyal to communist ideals.
-Under his command, the Air Force of the Polish Army took part in the Vistula–Oder Offensive, East Pomeranian Offensive and Battle of Berlin.
+Under his command, the Air Force of the Polish Army took part in the Vistula–Oder offensive, East Pomeranian offensive and Battle of Berlin.

 During the war, Polynin was mentioned six times in the orders of the Supreme Commander-in-Chief Joseph Stalin, for the successfully carrying out military operations.
 During the war, he was injured, burned in the air three times, and was shot down twice.
 He flew 39 types of aircraft.
 He flew over 500 sorties and spent over 6,000 hours in the air.